steccas/stecCA/README.md

     ```sh
     nano ./lemur.conf.py
     ```
-  and at the bottom look for
+    and at the bottom look for these values and change them according to the outputted PEMs and your choosen url.
     ```py
     CFSSL_URL ="http://ca.example.lan:8888" #change this with machine ip or dns name
     CFSSL_ROOT ="""<insert root pem here>"""
     CFSSL_INTERMEDIATE ="""<insert intermediate pem here>"""
     ```
-  change these value according to the outputted pems and your choosen url.

     After this it will start everything up and as a last passage it will ask to add this to crontab, wich wil be opened for you in 5 seconds.
     ```sh
     cfssl ocspdump -db-config /etc/cfssl/db_config.json> /etc/cfssl/ocspdump
     ```